tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is Amazon Elastic Transcoder?
 A: A service to transcode (convert) media files like movies into a format that client devices can use.

 - Q: An application is being built that needs to identify faces in images.
 Which service can be used?
-A: AWS Rekognition
+A: AWS Rekognition.
+This service can recognize many parts in a photo.

 - Q: A company is looking to use machine learning to translate a few documents from English to Chinese.
 Having learned about machine learning services on AWS, which of the following services would you recommend the company to use?
 A: AWS Translate